amrsingh29/Kubernetes/ClusterSetup/k8s cluster setup on RHEL 8.2 Oracle VM Box.md

 	10248-10260 for Kubelet API etc
 	30000-32767 for NodePort Services
 	```
+#### Disable the firewalld on all nodes
+	systemctl stop firewalld
+	systemctl disable firewalld
+	systemctl status firewalld

 ### Disable SWAP
 You MUST disable swap in order for the kubelet to work properly